-Unfortunately, nothing takes the joy out of juicy meats cooking away over a bed of hot charcoals like knowing you have to scrub the grill later.
-It's a messy and labor-intensive process, not to mention the fact that most traditional grill cleaners are toxic and stinky.
+Nothing takes the joy out of an evening of grilling juicy meats, tender vegetables, or succulent desserts like knowing you have to scrub the grill later.
+It's a messy and labor-intensive process—and most traditional grill cleaners are toxic and stinky.

-Not only do onions have natural antibacterial properties, but if you're cooking with charcoal, you can throw into right in the coals when you're finished to add flavor to whatever you're grilling.
+You can throw it away if it's all used up.
+But if you're cooking with charcoal, you can toss into right in the coals when you're finished to add flavor to whatever you're grilling.